-In its opinion, the trial court remarked that the state had not refuted that the Legislature "took its actions with the specific and intended purpose of circumventing the People's right to initiative."
+In its opinion, the trial court remarked that the state has not refuted that the Legislature "took its actions with the specific and intended purpose of circumventing the People's right to initiative."
 We have several observations to this point.
 First, to the extent the trial court focused on the perceived intent of the Legislature, it has been the law of this state for more than 100 years that the motivations in passing legislation are irrelevant.
 People v Gibbs, 186 Mich 127, 134-135; 152 NW 1053 (1915) ("Courts are not concerned with the motives which actuate members of a legislative body in enacting a law, but in the results of their action.
 Bad motives might inspire a law which appeared on its face and proved valid and beneficial, while a bad and invalid law might be, and sometimes is, passed with good intent and the best of motives.").
 Courts are concerned with what the law states, i.e., what the words actually contained in the law state, and a constitutional law does not become unconstitutional because it was passed with a bad intent.
-See Zilich v Longo, 34 F 3d 359, 363 (CA 6, 1994) ("We may not invalidate such legislative action based on the allegedly improper motives of legislators."), and Kerr-McGee Chemical Corp v Edgar, 837 F Supp 927, 938 (ND III, 1993), citing United States v O'Brien, 391 US 367, 382-383; 88 S Ct 1673; 20 L Ed 2d 672 (1968).
-15
+See Zilich v Longo, 34 F3d 359, 363 (CA 6, 1994) ("We may not invalidate such legislative action based on the allegedly improper motives of legislators."), and Kerr-McGee Chem Corp v Edgar, 837 F Supp 927, 938 (ND III, 1993), citing United States v O'Brien, 391 US 367, 382-383; 88 S Ct 1673; 20 L Ed 2d 672 (1968).

-15 The trial court and plaintiffs place significant emphasis on Attorney General Frank Kelley's opinion from 1964, OAG 1963-1964, No. 4303 (March 16, 1964), which states without discussion that "the legislature enacting an initiative petition proposal cannot amend the law so enacted at the same legislative session without violation of the spirit and letter of Article II, Sec.
-9" We place little value on this opinion.
-For one, there is no discussion about how this conclusion is supported by the text of the constitution, and so while some persuasive value can be placed on Attorney General opinions that do contain a rationale, persuasiveness is greatly diminished by the
+&lt;sup>15 The trial court and plaintiffs place significant emphasis on Attorney General Frank Kelley's opinion from 1964, OAG 1963-1964, No. 4303 (March 6, 1964), which states without discussion that "the legislature enacting an initiative petition proposal cannot amend the law so enacted at the same legislative session without violation of the spirit and letter of Article II, Sec.
+9 . . . ."

-Second, upholding the adopt and amend procedure does not diminish the initiative process, just as the rulings did not in Mich Farm Bureau and In re Proposals D & H, 417 Mich 409; 339 NW2d 848 (1983).
-In both of those decisions, the Court upheld legislative action that could be perceived to be limiting the power of the initiative or referendum, but were nevertheless upheld because the Constitution did not prohibit the action taken.
-See Mich Farm Bureau, 379 Mich at 396 (art 2, § 9 does not bar re-enactment by the Legislature of the same or similar measures contained in legislation that has been suspended by certification of a petition for referendum), and In re Proposals D & H, 417 Mich at 421 (holding that the filing of an initiative petition does not suspend the Legislature's authority to act on the same subject under art 4, § 34).
+Second, upholding the adopt-and-amend procedure does not diminish the initiative process, just as the rulings did not in Mich Farm Bureau, 379 Mich 387, and In re Proposals D & H, 417 Mich 409; 339 NW2d 848 (1983).
+In both of those decisions, the Court upheld legislative actions that could be perceived to be limiting the power of the initiative or referendum, but the actions were nevertheless upheld because the Constitution did not prohibit the actions taken.
+See Mich Farm Bureau, 379 Mich at 396 (stating that Article 2, § 9 does not bar re-enactment by the Legislature of the same or similar measures contained in legislation that has been suspended by certification of a petition for referendum), and In re Proposals D & H, 417 Mich at 421 (holding that the filing of an initiative petition does not suspend the Legislature's authority to act on the same subject under Article 4, § 34).